kashenfelter/Nanowire-research/README.md

 # Nanowire-model
 Monte-Carlo model to generate and calculate conductivity of random nanowire networks, coded in Python.
-This was my first coding project before I took any classes and is not very readable, but it functions
+This was my first coding project before I took any classes and is not readable, but it functions.